 This Mountain Hardwear dress is the perfect casual dress for safari.
 It’s made out of 85% nylon and 15% elastane meaning it’s lightweight, durable, and water resistant.
 The back is mesh so it’s very breathable for any African bush walks you may find yourself on.

 I know this isn’t a dress, but it looks just as fashionable and amazing as the Railay stretch dress listed above.
-This full-length romper is another nylon blend exactly like the dress.
-It is 15% elastane making it stretchy and easy to move.
+This full-length romper is made from 91% recycled polyester and 9% spandex blends.
+The material is stretchy, quick-drying and resists wrinkling.
 The tank straps are completely adjustable for a customized fit and it’s got two pockets to hold onto small items.

-Pretty much the exact same us the romper above except it’s in shorts form!
+Pretty much the exact same us the romper above except it’s in dress form!

 What makes a great African safari dress?